Studio PAUSE Community Gallery Exhibit

 June - August 2025

-as they tell stories of our state, our cities, and our streets.
+In this exhibit Guo and Alex bring words to the fore, highlighting the complexities of how they think and feel as they tell stories of our state, our cities, and our streets.

-I first “met” Alex Sakes, a Columbia Pike resident, through Facebook.
+I first “met” photographer Alex Sakes, a Columbia Pike resident, through Facebook.
 I became one of his thousands of friends, and followed his work.
-We met in person in 2023 at the launch of my book, Columbia Pike Recipes for Recovery.
+We met again in 2023 at the launch of my book, Columbia Pike Recipes for Recovery.
 When he dropped in at this Studio last spring I was showing a Palestinian woman who lived down the street one of our exhibits.
-She shared how she took her elderly wheelchair-bound mother to protests in DC.
+She shared how she took her elderly wheelchair-bound mother to protests in D.C.
 I watched how Alex shared his experiences as a young Jewish American man who photographed protests.
-Sharing his youthful passion for justice, he said, “Since high school I have been photographing social upheaval in the streets documenting what people think is worth fighting for.”
+Sharing his youthful passion for justice, he said, “Since high school I have been photographing social upheaval in the streets documenting what people know is worth fighting for.”
 I asked him if he would like to show his photos at the Studio and he agreed.

 ~ Sushmita Mazumdar, curator, Studio PAUSE